samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 - What your plan is to complete your project
 -->
 # Schematics
+This is a schematic made by Tinkercad of my wiring that uses a flex sensor as an input to trigger a buzzer.
 ![Samvrat Gowda](/docs/assets/FirstMilestone.png)

 <!--
 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.